madrisan/saltstack-mattermost/README.md

-# saltstack-mattermost
+# SaltStack Extension Module for Mattermost

-A SaltStack extension module for interacting with Mattermost Incoming Webhooks
+A SaltStack extension module for interacting with Mattermost Incoming Webhooks.